Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-extension-features.md

 - **[Hover insights](#hover-insights):** See context on tables, columns, and functions without leaving your code.
 Simply hover over any SQL element to see details like column names and data types.
 - **[Live CTE previews](#live-preview-for-models-and-ctes):** Preview a CTE’s output directly from inside your dbt model for faster validation and debugging.
 - **[Rich lineage in context](#rich-lineage-in-context):** See lineage at the column or table level as you develop with no context switching or breaking the flow.
+  - If you use Cursor, the lineage tab works best in Editor mode and doesn't render in Agent mode.
+If you're in Agent mode and the lineage tab isn't rendering, just switch to Editor mode to view your project's table and column lineage.
 - **[View compiled code](#view-compiled-code):** Get a live view of the SQL code your models will build alongside your dbt code.
 - **[Build flexibly](#build-flexibly):** Use the command palette to build models with complex selectors.